wanghao0717/learngit/readme.txt

-Git is a version control systen.
+Git is a distributed version control systen.
 Git is free software.